Personal growth may well be the only widely (and wildly) popular industry in the world with no certain, shared definition of its product.

 One of the primary reasons we created Growth Resources Online is because we believe the personal growth industry and the world of psychology together are insufficient to answer the WHY questions of life and fill the emptiness in the human heart.

 Don’t misunderstand me, psychology provides a wonderful set of tools that, when used appropriately, can truly facilitate the process of personal growth and change.
-But it by no means supplies us with meanings of life.
+But it by no means answers our existential questions.

-For those of us who are Christian, we look primarily to Scripture to provide the precepts – the truths we need to live by.
+For those of us who are Christian, we look primarily to Scripture to provide the truths we need to live by.
 The Bible, for us, is our manual for living.